Using ultrasonic flow meters to mitigate legionella risk in industrial and public buildings

 Ultrasonic clamp-on meters, in particular, offer a more precise and dependable approach to monitoring water system parameters.
 They play a significant role in mitigating the risk of Legionella in industrial and public buildings, such as hotels, hospitals, and similar facilities.

-The effectiveness of ultrasonic flow meters extends beyond theory; it’s validated in practical applications.
-Case studies reveal that these devices, especially clamp-on meters, enable facility managers to incessantly monitor water systems and enforce requisite adjustments and maintenance protocols to avert conditions conducive to Legionella growth.
+The effectiveness of ultrasonic flow meters goes beyond theory; it is validated by practical applications.
+Case studies show that these instruments, particularly clamp-on flowmeters, enable plant managers to continuously monitor water systems and apply the necessary adjustment and maintenance protocols to avoid conditions conducive to the development of Legionella.

 Following the implementation of ultrasonic flow meters, numerous public (hotels, hospitals, clinics, etc.) and industrial facilities (manufacturing companies factories, specialized warehouses,etc.) have documented substantial improvements in their water systems.
 These devices have facilitated improved monitoring and adjustment of hydraulic distributions in hot water systems, including the balancing of return loops and rectification of issues such as dead ends and malfunctioning mixing valves.
 Consequently, these measures have contributed to the reduction of Legionella presence and the mitigation of associated health hazards.